mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

-As mentioned previously, the main features being added here are (1) the ability to include a set of mixins in a device or capacity pool definition, and (2) the ability to express that multiple devices draw from the same pool of capacity, so allocation of one device might make other device unallocatable.
+As mentioned previously, the main features being added here are (1) the ability to include a set of mixins in a device or capacity pool definition, and (2) the ability to express that multiple devices draw from the same pool of capacity, so allocation of one device might make other devices unallocatable.

 To simplify the conversation, we discuss each new feature separately, starting with "mixins" for both capacity pools and devices, which allows a set of mixins to